Río Lagartos

 Getting to Río Lagartos

-1. By Air: If you are coming from abroad, the best way to reach Río Lagartos is to fly into Cancun International Airport.
-From there, you can either rent a car or take a bus to Río Lagartos.
-The drive from Cancun to Río Lagartos takes approximately 3 hours, and the bus ride takes around 4 hours.
+1. By Air: Fly into Cancun International Airport if you’re coming from abroad.
+From there, rent a car or take a bus to Río Lagartos.
+The drive takes about 3 hours, while the bus ride is around 4 hours.

-2. By Bus: If you are already in Mexico, you can also take a bus from nearby cities such as Cancun, Tulum, or Merida.
-The bus journey offers scenic views of the countryside and is a cost-effective option for budget travelers.
+2. By Bus: For those already in Mexico, buses from cities like Cancun, Tulum, or Merida are available.
+The journey offers scenic countryside views and is budget-friendly.

 Best Time to Visit